A bicuspid aortic valve is an aortic valve that only has two leaflets, instead of three.

 Bicommissural aortic valve

 Otto CM, Bonow RO.
 Valvular Heart Disease.
 In: Bonow RO, Mann DL, Zipes DP, Libby P. Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 9th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 66.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 66.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.